Questfall/docs/quest-mining/moderation/honeypots.md

 The control uses an isolated internal case.
 It never enters the real queue, consensus, or later reference generation, and it cannot change the source submission, participant, quest, or case.

 Because the canonical outcome is already known, a vote settles immediately with the normal completion economics.
-The values below are the `1×` bases; the assignment receives the same locked adaptive quote as real work:
+The values below are the `1×` bases; the action uses the same current server-window quote as real work:

 | Assignment | Correct | Incorrect |
 | --- | ---: | ---: |